 IPIM is an unincorporated association with a limited number of members, elected at our annual general meeting (AGM) each year.
-The current membership, appointed at the January 2020 AGM, is:
+The current membership is:

 The Chief Executives of CIPA and CITMA (Lee Davies and Keven Bader) serve in an advisory capacity.
 Ben Buchanan, representing the UK Intellectual Property Office, joins IPIM as an observer and non-executive Chair.